-The corporate control functions shall report annually to the Board of Directors a plan of activities and also inform the Board of Directors on the activities carried out and the main elements of weaknesses found, and on any proposed interventions.
-In addition, in the performance of consulting support and proposals relating to the internal control and risk management system, the Audit and Risk Committee and the Audit Committee receive a plan and periodic updates by the control functions regarding its activities.
+The corporate control functions shall report a plan of activities annually to the Board of Directors and inform the Board of Directors on the activities carried out along with the main elements of weaknesses found, and on any proposed interventions.
+In addition, in the performance of consulting support and proposals relating to the internal control and risk management system, the Risk Committee and the Audit Committee receive a plan and periodic updates by the control functions regarding its activities.